As the sun sets, Byron Bay’s allure doesn’t diminish for tourists or locals.

 The cocktail menu is a tantalising read.
 Pick from signature, classic or ‘remixed’ cocktails (plus mocktails), which draw clear inspiration from cultures across the world.
 For a vibrant taste experience, try The Smokin’ Lady, which combines the powerful punches of mezcal, angostura and rosemary, or sit back with the Psychedelic Sunset, best sipped slowly as the sun descends over the hinterland.

-The original site of Byron Bay’s renowned Hog’s Breath Café, Loft is an open plan, coastal space that has quickly become one of Byron’s most popular evening hotspots.
-A contemporary cocktail bar with a creative drinks menu featuring local organic and biodynamic produce, Loft also offers a food menu with mouth-watering plates designed to share.
+Loft is an open plan, coastal space that has quickly become one of Byron’s most popular evening hotspots.
+A contemporary cocktail bar with a creative menu featuring local organic and biodynamic drinks, Loft also offers a food menu with mouth-watering plates designed to share.

 Loft is the perfect place to unwind and reconnect with friends over a casual cocktail (or two!).

-Located on the sparkling shores of Byron Bay’s Main Beach, the iconic Beach Hotel is an open, vibrant space that has welcomed locals and visitors for over 25 years.
+Located just across the road from Main Beach, the iconic Beach Hotel is an open, vibrant space that has welcomed locals and visitors for over 30 years.

 Late at night, the Beach Hotel becomes home to some of the best local and touring acts.
 Be sure to visit the Gig Guide before your next night out and enjoy Byron’s best live music on the beach!